Akerdogmus/Akerdogmus/README.md

 ### Welcome to Akerdogmus's Vault 👋

 ⚡ I am a robotics enthusiast and a life-long learner.
-Currently, working on verification&validation for autonomous robotic inspection systems and creating robotic simulation environment in Unity and creating some Python-based software tools.
+Currently, working on verification&validation for autonomous robotic inspection systems, creating robotic simulation environment in Unity and creating some Python-based software tools.

 For contact: